deepmodeling/DeePTB/README.md

 - torch 1.13.0 or later, following the instruction on [PyTorch: Get Started](https://pytorch.org/get-started/locally) if GPU support is required, otherwise this can be installed with the building procedure.
 - ifermi (optional, install only when 3D fermi-surface plotting is needed.)

-First clone or download the source code from website.
+First clone or download the source code from the website.
-Then, located to the repository root and running
+Then, located in the repository root and running

 ```bash
 cd path/deeptb